KelvinMuthama/4pics_1word/README.md

 Kelvin Kamau

 ## Acknoledgements
 I got the inspiration from my friend Bob Godia.
-Found him stuck in a certain level and I decided to try out this to help ;)
+Found him stuck on a certain level and I decided to challenge myself.